10 tips for next level fish pie

 Adding more unusual ingredients like star anise, eggs and capers enhances the flavour and texture of this common comfort food.
 Of course, you can easily leave these ingredients out if you don't like them.
 Whether or not to include eggs is another divisive issue.
 It's a matter of taste, but it's also worth noting that, without the eggs, this fish pie can be frozen and saved for a later date when you don't have time to cook from scratch.

-To top it off, there are several ways you can serve the mashed potato layer of your fish pie, either creating ridges with a fork to achieve a golden-brown crust, or simply scattering crisps, or cheese, to get that crunch.
+Ever wonder what goes well with fish pie?
+There are several ways you can serve the mashed potato layer of your fish pie, either creating ridges with a fork to achieve a golden-brown crust, or simply scattering crisps, or cheese, to get that crunch.
 If you have more time, or are inviting guests for dinner who you'd like to impress, you could also pipe the mash in small, tidy blobs and make the pie a centerpiece dish to serve at the table.

 Which ingredients make your perfect fish pie?
 Leave a comment below...